Koromix/rygel/doc/memory.md

 - One to construct the C stack and assign registers, subsequently used by the platform-specific assembly code (1 MiB by default)
 - One to allocate strings and big objects/structs (2 MiB by default)

-Unless very big strings or objects (at least more than one page of memory) are used, no extra allocation ever happens during calls or callbacks.
+Unless very big strings or objects (at least more than one page of memory) are used, Koffi does not directly allocate any extra memory during calls or callbacks.
+However, please note that the JS engine (V8) might.

 The size (in bytes) of these preallocated blocks can be changed.
 Use `koffi.config()` to get an object with the settings, and `koffi.config(obj)` to apply new settings.